vertexproject/synapse/docs/synapse/devopsguide.rst

     terminated prior to a long running data migration completing.

   Ingress and Load Balancing
-    The use of ``kubectl port-forward`` may not sustainable in a production environment.
+    The use of ``kubectl port-forward`` may not be sustainable in a production environment.
 It is common to use a form of ingress controller or load balancer for external services to reach services such as the Cortex or Optic applications.

   Log aggregation
     Many Kubernetes clusters may perform some sort of log aggregation for the containers running in them.
-If your log aggregation solution can parse JSON formatted container logs, you can set the ``SYN_LOG_STRUCT`` environment variable to ``true`` enable structured log output.
+If your log aggregation solution can parse JSON formatted container logs, you can set the ``SYN_LOG_STRUCT`` environment variable to ``"true"`` to enable structured log output.
 See :ref:`devops-task-logging` for more information about that option.

   Node Selectors
     These examples do not use any node selectors to bind pods to specific nodes or node types.
-Node selectors on the podspec can be used to constrain differnet services ot different types of nodes.
+Node selectors on the podspec can be used to constrain different services to different types of nodes.
 For example, they can be used to ensure the Cortex is deployed to a node which has been provisioned as a high memory node for that purpose.

   PVC